aditohates-bugs/Etch-a-Sketch/README.md

 # Etch-a-Sketch
-This is practice for basic javscript
+This is practice for basic javscript(dom manupulation), css(flexboxes)